£43 Find Cheap Flights from Dublin to Canary Islands

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Dublin to Canary Islands, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from Dublin to Canary Islands, you should book around 3 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 13 weeks before departure.
+To get a below-average price on a flight from Dublin to Canary Islands, you should book around 3 weeks before departure, which saves you about 15% compared to booking last-minute.
+For the absolute cheapest price, our data suggests you should book 23 weeks before departure.

 Good to know - Cheap tickets from Dublin to Canary Islands